quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 4 years ago
 From the time I applied for my loan and until closing Mr. Richardson ensured I was squared away.
 He was very thorough explaining every detail of the process.
 My home buying  experience was smooth and stress free.
 I highly recommend Mr. Richardson to anyone looking to buy a home.
-You won’t be disappointed!!!!
+You won't be disappointed!!!!

 
 1